plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 % Capital gains reporting

+Do you feel confused about capital gains, FIFO and SpecId, and investment taxes ?
-Here is a quick intro to capital gains and tax reporting for investments, in the context of plain text accounting, as of 2025.
-Note this information here is unvetted, just my current understanding; so do your own research / use professional advice when appropriate.
+Here is a quick intro, in the context of plain text accounting, as of 2025.
+This information is unvetted, just my current understanding; so do your own research / use professional advice when appropriate.

 If you have traditional investments or cryptocurrencies, you will typically incur

-- revenues (when you receive payments/gifts/airdrops/rewards)
+- revenues (when you receive payments/gifts/dividends/airdrops/rewards)
 - expenses (when you send payments/gifts/fees)
 - capital gains or losses (when you spend/sell/exchange an asset at a different price than its original cost)